-A monthly Vancouver podcast about the little revolutions taking place in our city told from local voices.
-We will focus on local art, stories and social movements that influence our community.
-Hosted by a Vancouver local, Jamie-Leigh Gonzales.
-Like our Facebook page (here) to stay updated on new episode releases.
+Engaged Citizen X is a monthly podcast about the little revolutions taking place in our city - told from a local perspective.
+Host, Jamie-Leigh Gonzales, invites engaged citizens of Vancouver to discuss local art, stories, and social movements that influence our community.
+Each episode also includes ways for listeners to get involved.
+Like our Facebook page (here) to stay updated on new episode releases or subscribe on any podcast app you use.
 Music for the podcast composed by Davis Steele.

 Or become a sponsor through the Patreon page: